History

 learn more

-On 11 April 2015, a delegation of scientists from the Skolkovo Foundation's Scientific Advisory Board, led by Nobel Prize winner in Physics, Vice-President and Academician of the Russian Academy of Sciences Zhores Alferov, visited the private innovation cluster Technopolis GS.
+On April 11, 2015, a delegation of scientists from the Skolkovo Foundation's Scientific Advisory Board, led by Nobel Prize winner in Physics, Vice-President and Academician of the Russian Academy of Sciences Zhores Alferov, visited the private innovation cluster Technopolis GS.

 The guests spoke highly of the cluster's large-scale high-tech production and noted the importance of such projects for the revival and development of Russian electronics.

-In 2015, the GS Group holding company opened a plant in the Tula Region for the recycling of end-of-life electronics.
+In 2015, the GS Group holding company opened a plant in the Tula Region for recycling end-of-life electronics.
 The processing procedure used at the plant minimises the amount of waste destined for disposal.
 Currently, more than 90% of the raw materials received are recycled.

 learn more